I Was a Girl Guide for the Reds (Part IV) W-I-P

 “Where did they get so many musicians of color?” asked one of my schoolmates.

-“They bring them in from around world,” Comrade Teacher answered.
+“They bring them from around world,” Comrade Leader answered.
 “Give big scholarships to Moscow University so world sees Soviet Union loves people of black skin and fat lips.
 No race prejudice in Communist lands, unlike fascist Federal Republic of America!”

 In Bulgaria, America was always referred to as “fascist Federal Republic.”